tavangarx/tavangarx/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Building the next generation of Venture Capital tools.
+- 💬 Ask me about alternative investment, innovation, and startups.
+- 📫 Learn more about my work at tavangarx.com

 <!--
 **tavangarx/tavangarx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.